HugoBlox/hugo-blox-builder/README.md

        git clone https://github.com/sourcethemes/academic-kickstart.git My_Website

-    *Note that if you already forked Academic Kickstart, the above command should be changed to clone your fork.*
+    *Note that if you forked Academic Kickstart, the above command should be edited to clone your fork.*

 2. View your new website: